 Types of Showers

-In this section, we’ll discuss the pros and cons of the 4 main types of shower available today – power showers, electric showers, mixer showers and digital showers.
+In this section, we’ll discuss the pros and cons of the 4 main types of showers available today – power showers, electric showers, mixer showers and digital showers.

 Electrically Heated Showers

-Electric showers – sometimes called “tankless” or “on demand” showers – forego the traditional hot water tank, instead heating water with an internal heating element and powered by electricity.
+Electric showers – sometimes called “tankless” or “on-demand” showers – forego the traditional hot water tank, instead of heating water with an internal heating element and powered by electricity.